aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Execution/Execution_-_Attribute_To_String_Encrypted.rst

-The function "AttributeToString" returns the contents of an attribute of a node or identifier in the model tree.
+The function :any:`AttributeToString` returns the contents of an attribute of a node or identifier in the model tree.
 In order to protect the IP of a model, it will return "encrypted" when the attribute is in a different library and the model is encrypted.
-When the option "attribute to string encrypted" is turned on, the function will also issue an error message.
+When this option is turned on, the function will also issue an error message.

+Possible values are:

+    *	On
     *	Off
-*	On